 About Twin Cities Ballet

-Twin Cities Ballet (“TCB”) is an independent, 501(c)(3) non-profit professional dance company that creates original full-length and shorter story ballets, a rare and nearly lost art, as well as more abstract contemporary ballet-based works.
-An emerging gem in the Twin Cities, TCB has carefully built a financially solid and growing organization that is making its mark both regionally and nationally through its creative and innovative artistic endeavors.
+Twin Cities Ballet (“TCB”) is a 501(c)(3) non-profit professional dance company that creates original full-length and shorter story ballets, a rare and nearly lost art, as well as more abstract contemporary ballet-based works.
+One of the leading ballet companies in Minnesota, TCB has carefully built a financially solid and growing organization that is making its mark both regionally and nationally through its creative and innovative artistic endeavors.
+TCB is also a leader in addressing issues of accessibility and inclusivity in ballet; for example, it is the first ballet company in Minnesota to offer a Sensory-Relaxed performance series for people with sensory sensitivities, making the art of ballet accessible for many who might not otherwise be able to do so.

 To connect and enrich communities by making ballet approachable, relatable, and fun, through professional and original productions and educational outreach.